Media Contact Information

 Marc Rotenberg, EPIC President (202.483.1140 x106) / @MarcRotenberg

 The "Big Picture."
 How to understand recent privacy developments in a broader political and historical context.
-(Also teaches privacy and open government at Georgetown University Law Center).
+Also teaches at Georgetown Law and has authored several books.

 Alan Butler, EPIC Senior Counsel (202.483.1140 x103)

-EPIC’s Appellate Advocacy and amicus briefs, the law of electronic surveillance, Stingrays.
+EPIC’s amicus briefs, the law of electronic surveillance, Stingrays.
+Also teaches at Georgetown and coauthor of casebook on communications law.

 (All senior EPIC staff members are practicing attorneys, licensed in the District of Columbia and elsewhere)